ItsAlphaNeon/VRCacheManager/README.md

 VRCacheManager is a tool designed to manage VRChat cache files, allowing you to rename, delete, view information, and replace the ErrorWorld.

-This project is intended for those who would like to view VRChat worlds without running Easy Anti-Cheat (EAC) or for those who would like to preserve their favorite worlds.
+This project is intended for individuals who wish to view VRChat worlds without running Easy Anti-Cheat (EAC) or those who want to preserve their favorite worlds.

 ## Features